Azure/cloud-scale-data-for-devs-guide/docs/change-feed-with-cosmos-db-trigger-function.md

 - connectionStringSetting: "AzureCosmosDBConnectionString"

+> [!NOTE]
-> That's the connection string setting value.
-The connection string itself can be stored in local.settings.json.
+> "AzureCosmosDBConnectionString" is the connection string setting value.
+You can store the connection string in **local.settings.json**.

-Update the @FunctionName annotation to have a more meaningful name such as CosmosDBChangeFeedMonitor.
+Update the \@FunctionName annotation to have a more meaningful name such as CosmosDBChangeFeedMonitor.

-The archetype also created a file called local.settings.json at the same level as the host.json file.
-Update local.settings.json with the following settings:
+The archetype also created a file called **local.settings.json** at the same level as the **host.json** file.
+Update **local.settings.json** with the following settings:

 ```json
 {